Financial Resources for Students

-We provide resources so that every student can fully pay for their time at the School of Kingdom Writers and graduate debt-free.
+We provide resources so that every student can fully pay for his or her time at the School of Kingdom Writers and graduate debt-free.
 We do not provide conventional financial aid like student loans or scholarships.
-By keeping costs as low as possible, creating an environment that conducive to part-time income, and providing resources for mobilizing community support, every student can fully pay for the program and the cost of living without debt.
+By keeping costs as low as possible, creating an environment that is conducive to part-time income, and providing resources for mobilizing community support, we ensure that every student can fully pay for the program and the cost of living without debt.

-Finances should not be a barrier, and we’ve been intentional about insuring that the School of Kingdom Writers is accessible to all.
+Finances should not be a barrier, and we’ve been intentional about ensuring that the School of Kingdom Writers is accessible to all.

 We’ve designed our program so that any student can graduate without debt.
 In fact, we won’t accept students who plan to finance their tuition.
 We want our students to have every opportunity for success, and student loan debt is simply not compatible.

-The average cost of tuition for a 2-year Masters of Fine Arts in creative writing program at an in-state public university is $27,600.
+The average cost of tuition for a two-year Master of Fine Arts (MFA) in creative writing program at an in-state public university is $27,600.
 Private schools are typically three times this cost.
 Our program costs only $14,400, and includes more instruction, more support, and greater practical application.
 (See “How Do We Keep Our Tuition So Low?” for more info.)

 Consistent schedule conducive to part-time work.

 Unlike most higher education, this is a year-round program with a predictable weekly schedule.
-All instruction and course work will be completed between the hours of 8am and 5pm, Monday through Friday.
-With rare exceptions, there is no homework or additional projects that need to be completed.
+All instruction and coursework will be completed between the hours of 8 a.m. and 5 p.m., Monday through Friday.
+With rare exceptions, there will be no homework or additional projects that need to be completed.